gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Retrospectives are about learning and about change.
 Use it, act on its results.

-### Microretro
-A minimal but nice format for a retro is a microretro.
-It only takes a few minutes and you can do it at least once a day.
-Maybe even every few hours.
-In this retro, ask two questions:

-1. How did it feel?
-2. What worked well?

-And maybe, if there's time left:

-3. What would you like to try?
+-
+-
+- up until here: roles, rotations and work agreements -
+-

-## Facilitating a Mob
+## Facilitating a Mob Programming
-Start simple.
+Above all, remind the participants to be patient and treat each other with kindness, consideration, and respect.
+Be a role model in the way you treat them.
 People new to Mob Programming will be overwhelmed just by the conviviality of this way of working.
 Suddenly they have to pitch their ideas to other people.
 They are also not used to being exposed while typing code.
 It will take some time for them to get used to this way of working and still have some room in their head to keep a protocol intact.
 So you want the initial protocol to be minimalist, and you want to guide it.
 Too many rules would throw them off the rails.

-Have the participants do everything by themselves, so they become self-sufficient quickly.
-They should start the timer, not you.
-Remind them to be patient and treat each other with kindness, consideration and respect.
-Be a role model in the way you treat them.
+### A Simple Protocol to start with
+TBD

+### Preparation
+When you use special tooling

+### Onboarding
+Just make space
+TBD

+### Guide your protocol
+There is a fine line between telling everyone what to do all the time and letting them off the hook.
+In the beginning, they won't remember how to follow your protocol.
+It's just too much.
+So you should guide them and kindly tell them what to do and when.
+But you also don't want to fall into the trap of doing everything for them.
+Your goal is for the team to be able to take care of themselves and for you to become redundant.
+Therefore, every time you remind them, you should also give them some time to follow the protocol themselves.
+Once you become redundant, you may consider joining the mob.

 >Tip: Do not join a new mob as a facilitator.
 >The two roles can easily conflict.
 >It may be better to stay out of it and act as a neutral mediator.

+### When you notice some distraction ask for a break

+### Keep time for a retro
+You want to end a Mob Programming session with a retro.
+Give them the chance to express their feelings about what happened, and share it with each other.
+They probably enjoyed it.
+Also, they have probably learned new things in the progress.

+#### Microretro
+A minimal but nice format for a retro is a microretro.
+It only takes a few minutes and you could do it at least once a day.
+In this retro, ask two questions:

+1. How did it feel?
+2. What worked well?
+    This goal of this question is to really turn up the good.
+    We want to focus on the positive side of things.
+    To celebreate what worked well, and to do more of it in the future.
+    We're easily stuck thinking back about the things that didn't go well.
+    Focusing on the negative sides of things leads to depression, which is not healthy for the mob.
+    Then it can be extremely hard to come up with something positive instead.
+    Therefor, shift the focus entirely on positive things.
+    It's ok to do that in such a short retro.

+And maybe, if there's time left:

+3. What would you like to try?

+-
+-
+- up until here: facilitation
+-
+-